strinsberg/tracker-express/README.md

   2. Open issues page to see the current issue list (which is empty when the server starts).
   3. You can add custom issues.
   4. Refreshing the issue page will update the list of issues.
+  5. Selecting the issue title will bring up a page for just that issue.
-  5. Users page will work same as Issues.
+  6. Users page will work same as Issues.

 # Contribution Guidlines